-New to hiking?
+New to hiking, SUPing, or surfing?

 No problem!
-This trip is designed for beginners and we'll teach you everything you need to know.
-For accessibility accommodations, email outdoors@lclark.edu..
+This trip is designed for beginners and we'll teach you everything you need to know, but you should be comfortable in deep water.
+For accessibility accommodations, email outdoors@lclark.edu...

 How to Prepare: